JulianVerjan/CallMonitor/README.md

-# CallMonitorStateApp
+# CallMonitor Task

-Passbase coding task.
+Nord security coding task.

-## Design
+In this project is found the solution to the task.
+The project consists of two applications, one that acts as a server application storing data and responding to requests by the client app and the client app from which users can see the call logs and interact with the server app.

+## Design(Client App and Server App)

-App: the content has been adapted to fit for mobile devices.
+The content of both apps has been adapted to fit for mobile devices.
 To do that, it has been created flexible layouts using one or more of the following concepts:

 -   [Use constraintLayout](https://developer.android.com/training/multiscreen/screensizes#ConstraintLayout)
 -   [Avoid hard-coded layout sizes](https://developer.android.com/training/multiscreen/screensizes#TaskUseWrapMatchPar)

 ## Architecture

-The architecture of the application is based on the following points:
+The architecture of the applications are based on the following points:

 -   A single-activity architecture, using the [Navigation component](https://developer.android.com/guide/navigation/navigation-getting-started) to manage fragment operations.
 -   Pattern [Model-View-ViewModel](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) (MVVM) facilitating a [separation](https://en.wikipedia.org/wiki/Separation_of_concerns) of development of the graphical user interface.